The wound was at a downward angle. The assassin was either very tall or hovering - Crossbolt was as big as Optimus had been as a robot.

 Tarantulas shook her head.
 "Nor like twins.
 They're chimeras.
 Each had his own set of DNA, but somewhere along the line bits got swapped out with each other.
 Probably when the pods scanned each other.
-To put it in simplest terms, for an example, it might be that Silverbolt's DNA said he was to be blond while Quickstrike would have dark hair, but those factors got switched around."
+To put it in simplest terms, for an example, it might be that Silverbolt's DNA said he was to be blond while Quickstrike would have black hair, but those factors got switched around."

 Rhinox considered that.
 "The records from their pods show DNA scans from four different animals - two each, not the same two for both."

 "I can't tell which sections of their DNA were swapped around but I can tell you there are only two patterns."
 She laughed.
 "We knew the change happened fast, but so fast it caught those two in mid-scan?
 I could almost find the aliens impressive."

 "That's what's making them glitch?"
 Rhinox asked, hope sinking.
 I was so certain it wasn't a structural problem.
 I can't repair damage to their genes!

 "Oh?"
 Tarantulas picked a datapad out of the pile and tossed it to him.
 "Oh, no. That water they drank out in the wasteland had a type of aggressive amoeba in it that's attacking their intestinal linings.
 Hungry little things."

 You figured it out megacycles ago and didn't bother telling me, thought Rhinox, angry, but didn't bother voicing it.
 It wouldn't do any good.
 Tarantulas was only doing the work because she found biology interesting, not because she cared about the health of her patients, and Rhinox needed her to do it.
 He read the report carefully.
 "Any ideas on how to cure the infection?"

 "Hadn't thought about it.
 Trying to figure out how their DNA works was more fun."